 First off, you have to know that none of this just happens.
 You can have all the right tools in the world, but without the know-how, you just have a cool collection of tools.

 Inbound Marketing takes work.
 You have to be willing to do the process and do it consistently.
-You have to understand SEO, Social Media, the impacts of web design, how to create quality landing pages, how to nurture leads with work flow and a whole lot more.
+You have to understand SEO, Social Media, the impacts of web design, how to create quality landing pages, how to nurture leads with workflow and a whole lot more.
 Hubspot helps all of this make more sense and helps you market more effectively.
 Without their awesome tools, I wouldn’t be anywhere close to where I am right now.
 From the tools to the training, Hubspot is by far the best around.

 I knew my inbound process was good, I just needed someone to help me get more of my content in front of my audience to generate better leads.
 That’s what Brightinfo does.
-Not only with ads, but also by helping those coming to your site via organic or social or any other traffic means.
+Not only with ads but also by helping those coming to your site via organic or social or any other traffic means.
 They help make sure that your visitors get the most out of your site and that they see the offers that are most useful to them.
 It helps you add direct value to your users and in return build your credibility.

 Content Personalization Musts:

 I know that I’m still early in the process with Brightinfo, I mean come on, it has only been a week.
 But the stats speak for themselves.
-Just in case you didn’t get enough statistics already, here’s a few more.
+Just in case you didn’t get enough statistics already, here are a few more.
 In October, I generated 11 contacts through my own efforts.

 At this point in November, I am already up to 40 with the help of Brightinfo.

 That is a 300% increase and this month isn’t even over yet.
-By merging Brightinfo’s real time content personalization with my inbound strategy I am not only going to hit my goals, but crush them.
+By merging Brightinfo’s real-time content personalization with my inbound strategy I am not only going to hit my goals, but crush them.
 As I learn more about this new tool, I am excited to see what new ways I can use it to add value to my visitors and grow my business.
 We are also proud to now be a Brightinfo partner, which allows us to help our clients deliver the same awesome results when paring Brightinfo with their Inbound strategy as well.
 The future is definitely looking bright!